 As we all know, Chaga is famed for its various medical values and potent compounds that can be made to be bioavailable for the human body.
-Like with anything there’s always another side to the coin, this time let’s have a closer look at oxalates found in Chaga and its potential negative affects on your kidneys.
+Like with anything, there’s always another side to the coin.
+This time, let’s look closely at oxalates found in Chaga and its potential negative effects on your kidneys.

-Those prone to kidney stones, as well as people diagnosed with kidney disease or Crohn’s disease, are advised to avoid Chaga altogether.
+Those prone to kidney stones and people diagnosed with kidney disease or Crohn’s disease are advised to avoid Chaga altogether.
 In healthy moderation, oxalates in Chaga do not pose any health threats to the average person.

-Everything in moderation is the best piece of advice to keep in mind, even when talking about superfoods.
-We’ve previously discussed the most common “Side effects of Chaga mushroom”, this time we’ll focus on one of the compounds responsible: oxalates.
+Everything in moderation is the best advice to keep in mind, even when discussing superfoods.
+We’ve previously discussed the most common “Side effects of Chaga mushroom.”
+This time, we’ll focus on one of the compounds responsible: oxalates.
 We’ll also go over what you should keep in mind to mitigate the potential overuse of Chaga and the manifestation of apparent symptoms.

 What are oxalates?

-Oxalates are naturally incurring compounds found in plants and fungi like Chaga.
+Oxalates are naturally occurring compounds found in plants and fungi like Chaga.
 Some other oxalate-rich food examples are rhubarb, spinach, kale, black tea, and even everyone’s favorite cacao.
-In plants, oxalates work on getting rid of extra calcium by binding to it.
+In plants, oxalates work on removing extra calcium by binding to it.
 This helps the plants, as excess calcium can block plants from getting the nutrients they need.

 TAKE NOTE IF:

-Some examples of high oxalate foods are potatoes, legumes and beans, wheat, soy products, spinach, beets, processed meets, and Chaga mushroom.
-Make sure to consult with your doctor and research the topic to best support your body.
+Some examples of high oxalate foods are potatoes, legumes and beans, wheat, soy products, spinach, beets, processed meats, and Chaga mushroom.
+Consult with your doctor and research the topic to best support your body.

 02. You’ve struggled with kidney stones in the past or know to be genetically prone to them

-Kidney stones are small, hard deposits of minerals that form in your kidneys over a long period of time before eventually passing through your urine.
-The stones can be diagnosed in various different ways like a urine test, blood test, x-rays, etc. To read more about the topic head over to Revervehealth’s article on “Kidney stones: What are They and How are They Treated?”
+Kidney stones are small, hard deposits of minerals that form in your kidneys over a long period before eventually passing through your urine.
+The stones can be diagnosed in various different ways, like a urine test, blood test, x-rays, etc. To read more about the topic, head over to Revervehealth’s article on “Kidney stones: What are They and How are They Treated?”

 03. You’ve been diagnosed with Crohn’s disease (IBD)

-Inflammatory bowel disease is an umbrella term used to describe disorders that involve chronic inflammation of your digestive tract.
+Inflammatory bowel disease is an umbrella term used to describe disorders involving chronic digestive tract inflammation.

-Again, if you recognize yourself from this list, notice negative side effects from consuming Chaga or other oxalate-rich foods – simply do your best to steer away from them, to avoid any complications.
+Again, if you recognize yourself from this list and notice negative side effects from consuming Chaga or other oxalate-rich foods – do your best to steer away from them to avoid any complications.

 Is chaga bad for kindeys?

-As we discussed, those prone to kidney stones, as well as people diagnosed with kidney disease, IBD, or kidney stones advised to avoid Chaga all together, and should certainly consult with a licensed physician before consuming Chaga or any other oxalate-rich foods.
+As we discussed, those prone to kidney stones and those diagnosed with kidney disease, IBD, or kidney stones are advised to avoid Chaga altogether and should consult with a licensed physician before consuming Chaga or any other oxalate-rich foods.
 What happens is that in your bloodstream, free oxalate may bind with free calcium to produce calcium oxalate crystals.
-Over time, excessive presence of these crystals could lead to kidney stones, gout, and physical damage to the kidneys, while simultaneously depleting essential calcium needed for healthy growth.
+Over time, the excessive presence of these crystals could lead to kidney stones, gout, and physical damage to the kidneys, while simultaneously depleting essential calcium needed for healthy growth.

 Otherwise, when consumed in moderation, oxalates in Chaga do not pose any health threats to the average person.